chvolow24/jackdaw/README.md

 ### Delay line

 The delay line is a simpler effect and has three parameters: time, amplitude, and "stereo offset."
-As in any delay line, the delay time is the amount of time between echoes, and the amplitude is the relative amplitude of each successive echo.
+As in any delay line, the delay time is the ount of time between echoes, and the amplitude is the relative amplitude of each successive echo.
 "Stereo offset" delays playback of the delay line buffer in the left channel by some proportion of the delay line length, expressed as a value between 0.0 and 1.0.
 In other words, with a nonzero stereo offset, you will hear echoes at different times in your left and right ears.

 Dynamic changes to the delay line length during playback are accomplished by "squeezing" or "stretching" the existing delay line buffer into the space of the new-length buffer.
 The squeezing and stretching produce pitch-shifting effects which are better experienced than described.